illyak/DAQ_CLASS/Project_Log.md

 This is the log of ideas on the project:

+Jan 27, 2020

+Uploaded the project proposal.

 Feb 3, 2020

+Sketched and uploaded a schematic with various I2C serial bus parts.

 Seemingly nothing to do with IT at the moment but hang on...
 This is the alternative to using the gear in the lab there, I make my own.
 Not as nicely packaged but the DAQ concepts are all the same.
 This has a few advantages in portability, conceptual simplicity but also the full-cycle of building a DAQ application start to finish.